 - See more places to stay in Pisa.

 Where to eat:

 Pisa has some very good restaurants once you get away from the main tourist area.
 Several good places are near the outdoor market toward the river.
-We had a great meal at Cucciolino Osteria, Via Rosselmini 9, on the other side of the river from the Leaning Tower.
+We had great meals at_ Cucciolino Osteria_ at Via Rosselmini 9 and Hostaria Le Repubbliche Marinare Pisa at Vicolo del Ricciardi 8, both the other side of the river from the Leaning Tower.

 What to See in the Field of Miracles

 Some of Italy’s most magnificent Romanesque monuments are in Pisa’s Piazza del Duomo, also called Campo dei Miracoli, or Field of Miracles, a large grassy square built around the cathedral that’s just inside the ancient city walls dating from 1155.
 The buildings in the square reflect life’s path from birth to death in the middle ages.

 - The centerpiece of the piazza is the beautiful Duomo, or cathedral, in use since 1063.
 Bronze panels with 16th century bas-reliefs decorate the doors.
 Highlights of the interior include a stunning marble pulpit, the sixteenth century wood ceiling, and several important art works.

 - Construction on the Baptistery, the round white-marble building in front of the cathedral, started in 1152 and was completed in the late 14th century.
 Decorated with scenes from the life of Christ, the pulpit is supported by lions resting on columns.
 Gothic sculptures, originally from the exterior, are now kept inside.